Ashland (OH) Municipal Court

 Court staff cannot let you talk to the magistrate or to the judge outside of court.

-Court staff cannot change an order signed by the magistrate or by the judge.
+Court staff cannot change a document after it has been signed by the magistrate, by the judge, or by the clerk of court.